It can be quite overwhelming and look complicated indeed, but with a little knowledge under you belt, you’ll be able to pick your days quite easily!

 The best conditions reported for surf at Te Arai Point occur when a Northeast swell combines with an offshore wind direction from the West-southwest or no to very low winds from any direction.

-For now use Marine Weather (its handy, all in the one spot graphically for up to 8 days ahead).
+(its handy, all in the one spot graphically for up to 8 days ahead)